 Clients may refer themselves, or be referred by a health or social service professional.
 In the case of a self-referral, Elizabeth House will facilitate the connection to a first-line professional.

-Request for services (Demande de service) forms for residential services and for the Family Assistance program can be obtained by contacting the Clinical Program Manager by email to firstname.lastname@example.org or by phone at (514) 482-2488 ext 223.
+Request for services (Demande de service) forms for residential services and for the Family Assistance program can be obtained by contacting Alexa Savoie by email at email@example.com or by phone at (514) 482-2488 ext 228.

 For the Education Program:

 The client must call the Education Program educator directly at (514) 483-7200 ext.
 4265.

 Assessment and Intake Process

 The client’s needs and her motivation to participate in rehabilitation programs and activities are assessed as part of the intake process.
 Clients may invite an advocate, a helping professional, a family member and/or significant other to support them through the process.
 When appropriate, the father of the client’s child is encouraged to attend intake meetings.

 An intake meeting is scheduled upon receipt of the completed Request for Service and supporting documents.
 The meeting is chaired by the Director of Professional and Rehabilitation Services or the Clinical Program Manager.
 The client must attend as well as the referring professional.
 Other professionals may attend with the consent of the client.